Mounika1705/warehouse/README.md

 ## Running the tests

-## License

-This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE] file for details
+This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](https://github.com/Mounika1705/warehouse/blob/master/README.md) file for details